 - Ease of Use

-Let’s take a look at the key differences between the most popular open-source CMS, Wordpress, and a custom CMS.
+To discover why a custom CMS might be right for you, let's look at the key differences between the most popular open-source CMS, Wordpress, and a custom CMS.

-Using Wordpress is sort of like “making your website fit into a box”.
-Using a custom CMS is sort of like “making the box fit to your website.”
+Using WordPress for your website is like making it fit into a box.
+Using a custom CMS is sort of like making the box fit to your website.

-Wordpress works by choosing what’s known as a “theme” from a collection of design templates.
-The theme tells Wordpress (and the content added by you, the admin) how to behave on the “front end” design of the website.
+WordPress works by choosing what’s known as a “theme” from a collection of design templates.
+The theme tells WordPress (and the content added by you, the admin) how to behave on the “front end” design of the website.
+(The front end being the design from a user's perspective).
 Scroll behavior, image placement, text sizes, and much more are controlled by the theme.
-While there are hundreds, or even thousands of themes available, some free and some paid, they almost always require some level of customization to achieve the look and feel your brand requires.
+While there are hundreds to thousands of themes available, both free and paid, they almost always require some level of customization to achieve the look and feel your brand requires.
 Making changes to a theme can sometimes be a simple project.
-More often than not, however, it becomes a very difficult task not worth the level of work it requires to complete.
+However, more often than not it becomes a very difficult task not worth the level of work it requires.

-Not so with a custom CMS — that’s because this form of content management system is modular, which means each page is built from standardized parts (modules) with the ability to work independently from one another.
+This isn't the case with a custom CMS — that’s because this form of a content management system is modular, which means each page is built from standardized parts (modules) with the ability to work independently from one another.
 You determine how you want each module to translate data from the back end as content on the front end.

-Wordpress is “open source,” which means even the baseline code is available for anyone to download and use — for free.
-While there are thousands of wonderful use-cases and developers with great intentions of helping the community, there are also many bad actors who seek to spam, steal, and undermine the integrity of your website, your user data and more.
+WordPress is “open source,” which means even the baseline code is available for anyone to download and use — for free.
+While there are thousands of wonderful use-cases and developers with great intentions of helping the community, there are also many bad players who seek to spam, steal, and undermine the integrity of your website.
 Since Wordpress sites are heavily reliant on 3rd party plugins, developed by individuals with whom you almost certainly have no established relationship, there are more avenues for attack and more hoops to jump through should a breach occur.